1777 Croisey Map of the Russian Discoveries in Alaska and Bering Strait

 Entering A Confused Field

 With Bering's new knowledge of some of the Aleutian Islands and potential easy access to American shores from Siberia, Russian Promyshlenniki fur traders eager for new richer sources of sable, otter, and seal furs launched a series of commercial expeditions from the coast of Kamchatka.
-Their efforts resulted in a confused maps of the Aleutian Islands and the American coast based on a combination of unscientific mapping and flawed interpretations of Inuit cartographic knowledge.
+Their efforts resulted in a confused array of maps of the Aleutian Islands and the American coast based on a combination of unscientific mapping and flawed interpretations of Inuit cartographic knowledge.
 The most important of these was the secret expedition of Ivan Synd, whose (now lost) cartography caused Gerhard Muller to redraw his important map of 1758.
 The second state of Muller's map, issued in 1773, replaces his iconic peninsula with a series of islands - as reported by Synd, including the island of 'Alakcha' - marking some of the earliest usage of that term, an Aleut word meaning 'big island' or possibly 'mainland.'

 A Fresh Approach

 Although the map here clearly owes some debt to Muller's second map, particularly in the treatment of the American mainland and the shape of the islands of 'Alakcha,' it is far from a slavish copy and the nomenclature employed suggests the author had access to additional Russian source material.
-The proto-Aleutian Islands south of 'Alakcha' island appear unrelated in form, nomenclature, and situation, to any previous known work, including that of Muller and may reference lost Synd cartography, Andrean Tolktykh's expedition, the explorations Petr Krenitsyn and Mikhail Levashev, or possibly even other lesser known Promyshlenniki literature.
+The proto-Aleutian Islands south of 'Alakcha' island appear unrelated in form, nomenclature, and situation to any previous known work, including that of Muller and may reference lost Synd cartography, Andrean Tolktykh's expedition, the explorations Petr Krenitsyn and Mikhail Levashev, or possibly even other lesser known Promyshlenniki literature.
 Certainly, much of the nomenclature is derived directly from Krenitsyn and Levashev, and given the secretive nature of this voyage, it is remarkable that their nomenclature found its way into Marbault's work.

 Publication History and Census

 This map was engraved by Jean-Baptiste Croisey to illustrate Marbault's, Essai sur le Commerce de Russie, avec l'Histoire de ses Decouvertes, issued in Amsterdam in 1777.
-The book is well represented in institutional collections.
+The book is well-represented in institutional collections.
 We see the separate map listed only twice in OCLC, by the University of British Columbia and the National Library of Scotland.

 Cartographer